informatics-isi-edu/facebase-docs/docs/_docs/human-data/human-data.md

 Controlled-access data is not available until you have submitted the required documents and are approved by the Data Access Committee (DAC) in the process described in this section.

+**Delayed approvals:** Due to the expiration of funding for much of the federal government that occurred at midnight on Tuesday, September 30, NIDCR program staff are unable to review new data submissions.
+Therefore, expect delays in the approval of your data submission until further notice.

 ## Controlled-access Data Policy

 Controlled-access data is limited to the following types of data: